crispab/crisp-dna/_docs/what-is-productspace.md

 ## More on our values

 Trust
- - People fundamentally want an will do the right thing.
+ - People fundamentally want and will do the right thing.
 - People are systematically considered to be good.

 Heart